Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Introduction

 Consequently, computational methods are required to address the limited exploration power of existing experimental methods and discover promising therapeutic drug candidates.
 Suitable methods should predict the response to unobserved (combinations of) perturbations.
 Increasing in difficulty, such tasks may include inter- and extrapolation of dosage values, the generalisation to unobserved (combinations of) drug-covariates (e.g., cell-type), or predictions for unseen drugs.
 In terms of medical impact, the prediction of unobserved perturbations may be the most desirable, for example for drug repurposing.
 At the same time, it requires the model to properly capture complex chemical interactions within multiple distinct cellular contexts.
 Such generalisation capabilities can not yet be learned from single-cell HTSs alone, as they supposedly do not cover the required breadth of chemical interactions.
 In this work, we leverage information across datasets to alleviate this issue.

-We propose a new model that generalises previous work on Fader Networks by \citet{Fader} and the CPA model by \citet{CPA} to the challenging scenario of generating counterfactual predictions for unseen compounds.
-Our method is as flexible and interpretable as CPA but further enables us to leverage lower resolution but higher throughput assays, such as bulk RNA-seq HTSs, to improve the model's generalisation performance on single-cell data \citep{amodio2021generating}.
-Our main contributions are: \begin{enumerate} \item We introduce chemCPA, a model that incorporates knowledge about the compounds' structure, enabling the prediction of drug perturbations at a single-cell level from molecular representations. \item We benchmark different molecule encoding networks for their applicability in the presented perturbation context. \item Finally, we propose and evaluate a transfer learning scheme to leverage HTS bulk RNA-seq data in the setting of both identical and different gene sets between the source (bulk) and target (single-cell) datasets. \end{enumerate}
+We propose a new model that generalises previous work on Fader Networks by \citet{Fader} and the Compositional Perturbation Autoencoder (CPA) by \citet{CPA} to the challenging scenario of generating counterfactual predictions for unseen compounds.
+Our method is as flexible and interpretable as CPA but further enables us to leverage lower resolution but higher throughput assays, such as bulk RNA HTSs, to improve the model's generalisation performance on single-cell data \citep{amodio2021generating}.
+Our main contributions are: \begin{enumerate} \item We introduce chemCPA, a model that incorporates knowledge about the compounds' structure, enabling the prediction of drug perturbations at a single-cell level from molecular representations. \item We propose and evaluate a transfer learning scheme to leverage HTS bulk RNA-seq data in the setting of both identical and different gene sets between the source (bulk) and target (single-cell) datasets. \item We show how chemCPA outperforms existing methods on the task of predicting unobserved drug-covariate combinations.
+At the same time, we demonstrate chemCPA's versatility and evaluate chemCPA on generalisation tasks that cannot be modeled using any previously existing method. \end{enumerate}